 Keep in mind that this is not a one-off online course but a bootcamp-style course.
 In other words, this is a big commitment, so do take some time deciding whether or not you want to enroll.

 Transitioning into something that is unfamiliar and different from your current job can definitely be scary.
 I studied Economics in college so I don't have a formal design education either!
 In addition, being completely self-taught prior to taking the UI Design course, I also had some insecurities and doubts.
 Don’t let that deter you though!

 Even after all your work, one thing to keep in mind is that most online bootcamp courses are designed to give you a thorough crash course on whatever field you are transitioning into.
 This really is “just the beginning.”
 You are encouraged throughout the course to read up on design trends and practice your skills outside of the course.
 Don’t forget to follow other designers, network, continue to brush up on your design skills, do your own research, etc. after you graduate.

 With any course, you really get out of it what you put in.
-I’ve seen some really high-quality submissions by my peers throughout the course, and then I’ve also seen some not-so-great submissions, which has led me to believe that most people can graduate from CareerFoundry but some might not necessarily be equipped for an entry-level/junior position.
+I’ve seen some really high-quality submissions by my peers throughout the course, and then I’ve also seen some not-so-great submissions, which has led me to believe that most people can graduate from CareerFoundry but not everyone might necessarily be equipped for a junior-level position.